Altermagnetism of ultrathin CrSb slabs: Summary and Conclusions

 \section{Summary and Conclusions}

-We have investigated the dependence of altermagnetic spin splitting on crystallographic orientation in ultrathin $\mathrm{CrSb}$ slabs using ab‐initio calculations.
-Bulk $\mathrm{CrSb}$ shows a large exchange-driven altermagnetic spin splitting of order 0.6--1~eV, DFT calculations and recent ARPES measurements~\cite{Reimers2024, santhosh2025}.
+We have investigated the dependence of altermagnetic spin splitting on crystallographic orientation in ultrathin $\mathrm{CrSb}$ slabs using first-principles calculations.
+Bulk $\mathrm{CrSb}$ shows a large exchange-driven altermagnetic spin splitting of order 0.6--1~eV, as established by DFT calculations and recent ARPES measurements~\cite{Reimers2024, santhosh2025}.
 However, upon dimensional reduction, the persistence of altermagnetism is found to be strongly orientation dependent.

-In (0001)-oriented slabs, we find that the exchange-driven splitting collapses, which may be explained by the loss of the \Mz\ spin group symmetry.
-Including SOC restores a residual, anisotropic splitting of $\sim 70$~meV, indicating that ultrathin (0001) films may are weakly altermagnetic.
+In (0001)-oriented ultrathin slabs, we find that the exchange-driven splitting collapses, which may be explained by the loss of the \Mz\ spin-group symmetry.
+The remaining symmetries do not sustain the altermagnetic splitting.
+Including SOC restores a small splitting of $\sim 70$~meV, that is qualitatively distinct from the bulk exchange-driven altermagnetic mechanism.

-The (100) orientation behaves differently: cleaving reduces the symmetry to \Mz\ only, and the \Csix\ spin group symmetry is lost.
-This seems to be insufficient to sustain momentum-dependent exchange splitting, as the ultrathin (100) slab becomes fully spin degenerate, even when SOC is included.
+The (100) oriented ultrathin slab behaves differently: cleaving reduces the symmetry to \Mz\ only, and the \Csix\ spin-group symmetry is lost.
+But this is insufficient to sustain momentum-dependent exchange splitting, as the ultrathin (100) slab becomes fully spin degenerate, even when SOC is included.

-In contrast, the (110) orientation preserves both the \Mxy\ and \Mz\ symmetries, although \Csix is broken.
-This seems to protect the AM splitting along the $(-M)$–$\Gamma$–$M$ direction, where a large exchange-driven splitting of $\sim 0.4$~eV persists, comparable to the bulk value.
-The magnetic exchange interactions of this slab even show an enhancement in comparison with the bulk.
+In contrast, the (110) orientation preserves both the \Mxy\ and \Mz\ symmetries, although \Csix\ is broken.
+In this case, a large exchange-driven splitting of $\sim 0.4$~eV survives along the $(-M)$–$\Gamma$–$M$ direction, comparable to the bulk value.
+Moreover, the magnetic exchange interactions in this geometry remain robust and are even enhanced relative to the bulk, underscoring the stability of the altermagnetic energy scale.

-Among the studied orientations, the (110) oriented slab therefore emerges as a most promising candidate.
-Recent experimental reports have demonstrated the growth of epitaxial CrSb(110) films~\cite{aota2025}, which opens an exciting route to realizing large, exchange-driven altermagnetism in the ultrathin limit.
+These results establish the (110) orientation as a particularly well-defined and robust platform for realizing exchange-driven altermagnetism even for ultrathin films.
+Recent experimental reports demonstrating the epitaxial growth of CrSb(110) films~\cite{aota2025} further reinforce this conclusion and open a clear experimental pathway for observing strong altermagnetism in ultrathin CrSb films.